The-SMTSci/FlexSpec1/docs/source/index.rst

 the entire impact on a spectrum starting with the Source signal; through a telescope's optical tube assembly (OTA); through the focal plane;
 through the spectrograph; and into the sensor.
-This article limits all variables from the Source to the OTA to one parameter: the `Parallactic Angle`_.
+This article limits all variables from the Source to the OTA to one parameter: the Parallactic Angle.

 to those involving the impact of the atmosphere (parallactic angle), the effective focal length of the main OTA, and